Nico Yennaris: Breakthrough (2015–2017)

-Yennaris made his first appearance of the 2015–16 season in the League Cup first round versus Oxford United on 11 August 2015, starting in central midfield, but he was forced off with a dead leg after 53 minutes of the 4–0 defeat.
+Yennaris made his first appearance of the 2015–16 season in the League Cup first round versus Oxford United on 11 August 2015.
+Starting in central midfield, he was forced off with a dead leg after 53 minutes of the 4–0 defeat.
 After returning to fitness, injury to regular right back Maxime Colin saw interim manager Lee Carsley bring Yennaris back to the team in early October and he held onto his place through to late-December, when Colin returned from injury.
 A shortage of midfielders and injury to Maxime Colin saw Yennaris regain his place in the team in mid-February 2016, with new head coach Dean Smith utilising him as a defensive midfielder and describing Yennaris as "a revelation" in the position.
 He signed a new three-year contract on 16 February and after over two years at the club without scoring a goal, Yennaris scored in wins over Nottingham Forest and Bolton Wanderers in early April and finished the season with 33 appearances.

 Despite some injury troubles during 2016–17 pre-season and a long-standing calf problem, Yennaris was fit enough for a place on the bench versus Huddersfield Town on the opening day and after coming on for Josh McEachran in the second half, he scored his third Brentford goal on 77 minutes, though the match was eventually lost 2–1.
 He quickly re-established himself as a starter in defensive midfield and played through the pain of his niggling calf injury.
 Yennaris scored his second goal of the season on 2 January 2017, sealing a 3–1 victory over Birmingham City with a 25-yard strike.
 He was the club's only ever-present player during the 2016–17 season (with 49 appearances) and scored six goals.
 On 9 June 2017, Yennaris signed a new four-year contract.

 Latter years (2017–2019)

 Yennaris lost his starting central midfield place to new signing Kamohelo Mokotjo early in the 2017–18 season, but regained it in mid-August 2017 after an injury to Josh McEachran and a personal issue suffered by Ryan Woods.
 After Maxime Colin transferred out of the club and right backs Henrik Dalsgaard and Josh Clarke suffered injuries, Yennaris returned to the right back position in December 2017.
-With captain John Egan out of favour, Yennaris also assumed the temporary captaincy of the team.
+With the departure of former captain Harlee Dean and club captain John Egan also out, Yennaris also assumed the temporary captaincy of the team.
 He finished the 2017–18 season with 44 appearances and four goals.

 Yennaris began the 2018–19 season alternating between a starting and a substitute role, before breaking into the starting lineup in October 2018.
 He made 20 appearances before transferring out of the club in January 2019.
 During five years at Griffin Park, Yennaris made 157 appearances and scored 12 goals.